hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/02_sleuth.md

 The workflow for Sleuth is similar to the workflow followed for DESeq2, even though, the models for estimating differential expression are very different.

-- Creation of Sleuth object to provide metadata, estimated counts, and design formula for the analysis, in addition to a biomaRt database to switch between transcript IDs and associated gene names.
+**Step 1:** Creation of Sleuth object to provide metadata, estimated counts, and design formula for the analysis, in addition to a biomaRt database to switch between transcript IDs and associated gene names.

-- Fit the sleuth model
+**Step 2:** Fit the sleuth model

 	- Estimation of size (normalization) factors using the median of ratios method, similar to DESeq2